-The difference between sex and gender is that sex is a biological concept based on biological characteristics, whereas gender deals with personal, societal and cultural perceptions of sexuality.
+The difference between sex (or sexuality) and gender is that sex is a biological concept based on biological characteristics such as difference in genitalia in male and female.
+Gender on the other hand primarily deals with personal, societal and cultural perceptions of sexuality.

 There has been a lot of talk in recent months and years about gender and sex, particularly with the modern, progressive world in which we now live, where flexible ideas of gender and identity are beginning to flourish around the world.
 Human beings are no longer bound by such binary concepts as male-female, masculine-feminine, or man-woman.
 Centuries and millennia of social tradition and scientific belief are now being challenged by these ideas, which makes it all the more important to understand the difference.

 For a very long time, the words “gender” and “sex” were used interchangeably, but that is not only no longer the case, but also nowhere close to the truth.
 So… for those who want to progress with the times and embrace the full spectrum of human identity, a common question arises: what is the difference between sex and gender?

 Sex vs gender

 The term sex refers to biological characteristics, namely chromosomes, internal and external sex organs, and the hormonal activities within the body.
 Essentially, when we use the term sex, what we are really commenting on is “male” vs. “female”, scientifically speaking.
 The sex of an individual is based on genetics, making it much more difficult to change.